Skip to main content

-Pad thai.
-The classic.
-Ubiquitous at your local Thai spot.
-Consider it the gateway to Bangkok street food.
-If you’re like me, once you’ve had a taste of Thailand like that—the crunch of the peanuts and bean sprouts, the slightly sour and sweet sauce, the satisfying slurp of the noodles, the perfectly grilled char flavor from the wok—you need more.
-And not just more pad thai, more Thai food of all sorts.
+You're likely familiar with pad thai; consider it the gateway to Bangkok street food.
+If you’re like me, once you’ve had a taste of Thailand like that—the crunch of the peanuts and bean sprouts, the slightly sour and sweet sauce, the satisfying slurp of the noodles, the perfectly grilled char flavor from the wok—you need more Thai food of all sorts.

 Khai jiao